 - Full Sleeves Windproof Jacket / Down Jacket

 - Comfortable Trek Pants.
-Do not wear a Jeans or a tight trouser.
+Do not wear Jeans or tight trousers.

 - Full sleeves T-Shirts with collar

-- Good Trekking Shoes with good grip so that you can manage slippery trails.
+- Good Trekking Shoes with a good grip so that you can manage slippery trails.

 - Sports Socks